ClementTsang/cargo-deb-arm/README.md

 ## Dockerfile

-You can also directly use the Dockerfile (which is also published as a package).
+You can also directly use the Dockerfile (which is published as a package).
 For example:

 ```bash
 docker pull ghcr.io/clementtsang/cargo-deb-arm:latest